-Summers can get exceptionally hot in India, and so does the tarmac.
-We always hear some crazy stories when the temperature rises, such as, the asphalt melting away or people frying eggs on the sidewalk.
+Summers can get exceptionally hot in India, and so can the tarmac.
+Every summer we hear crazy stories about the asphalt melting of the roads or people frying eggs on the sidewalk due to the rising temperatures.
 But can it get so hot that it actually affects your bike’s handling and control?

 Besides the rise in temperature, there are other factors that heat up the tyres, such as,

 Friction: As you ride your bike, the tires make direct contact with the road surface, creating friction that propels the vehicle forward.
 Friction plays a crucial role in enabling the bike to move, but it also comes with its challenges.
 The interaction between the tire and the asphalt generates a significant amount of heat, especially when using non-tubeless bike tires.

 Rubber compounds: The primary material used in tire construction is rubber, and it plays a vital role in determining tire performance.
 Rubber consists of long, twisting chains of molecules called polymers.
 When the wheel rotates, the polymers experience vibrations and contract.
 Tire manufacturers design the rubber to handle the inward coiling of molecules caused by this movement.
 However, it is essential to recognize that even though tire rubber is engineered to withstand these forces, there is still a breaking point beyond which the rubber can be compromised.

 In the last decade, tubeless radial bike tires have gained popularity due to their ability to reduce friction-related heat buildup.
 Without the presence of an inner tube, there is less heat generated through friction between the tube and tire.
 Moreover, tubeless tires have the advantage of self-sealing punctures, which can further enhance safety and convenience during rides.

 How to avoid tyre damage or blow out during summers?